Labs64/NetLicensing-Demo/README.md

 $ php -S localhost:8080 -t public/
 ```

-Now you can browse the site [http://localhost:8080](http://localhost:8080)
+Now you can browse the site at [http://localhost:8080](http://localhost:8080)